wesbos/beginner-javascript-notes/notes/Module 15 - Final Round of Exercises.md

 ![](@attachment/Clipboard_2020-06-19-10-24-50.png) 16:05

-To allow access, you need to allow the webpage access to the mircophone within chrome, as shown in the image below.
+To allow access, you need to allow the webpage access to the microphone within chrome, as shown in the image below.

 ![](@attachment/Clipboard_2020-06-19-10-25-21.png) 16:07